srizzo/code2code/index.markdown

 title: code2code
 ---

-# code2code eclipse plugin
+# code2code - eclipse plugin

 ## Let code create code

-code2code is a lightweight plugin for Eclipse 3.4 to generate code from templates you create, using popular template engines (currently [Groovy](http://groovy.codehaus.org/Groovy+Templates), [Freemarker](http://freemarker.sourceforge.net/) and [Velocity](http://velocity.apache.org/) are available).
+code2code is a plugin for Eclipse 3.4 to generate code from templates you create using popular template engines (currently [Groovy](http://groovy.codehaus.org/Groovy+Templates), [Freemarker](http://freemarker.sourceforge.net/) and [Velocity](http://velocity.apache.org/) are available).
+It's inspired on (but not equals to) [Rails generators](http://wiki.rubyonrails.org/rails/pages/UnderstandingGenerators).

+## Lightweight, easy to work

+code2code adds a "Generate..." option to your project context menu ([see](images/screenshots/generate.png)).
+When clicked, it will let you choose one of your generators ([see](images/screenshots/generatorSelection.png)), ask you the params you've specified ([see](images/screenshots/paramsConfiguration.png)), and then generate the result to the places you've told it ([see](images/screenshots/generatorCustomization.png)).

-## Very simple
+## Very simple template creation

 1. Create the templates using your favorite engine, with its corresponding extensions (*.groovy*, *.ftl*, and *.vm*).
 1. Create a *"templates"* file telling the destination of each template when generated.